-The Adult Education and Literacy (AEL) system in Vermont is a network of four non-profit AEL providers who compete to deliver adult education services as defined and governed by the Workforce Innovation Opportunity Act (WIOA), Title II Adult Education Family Literacy Act (AEFLA) as part of Vermont's workforce development and training system.
+Adult Education and Literacy (AEL) services in Vermont are provided through a network of four non-profit AEL providers who compete to deliver adult education programs and services as defined and governed by the Workforce Innovation and Opportunity Act (WIOA), Title II Adult Education Family Literacy Act (AEFLA) as part of Vermont's workforce development and training system.
 WIOA is landmark legislation that is designed to strengthen and improve our nation's public workforce system and help get Americans, including youth and those with significant barriers to employment, the necessary education and training to obtain high-quality jobs and careers and help employers hire and retain skilled workers.

-Four titles comprise WIOA, and each state submits a WIOA state plan that outlines how the titles work individually and in concert as part of a One-Stop system to meet the goals of this federal legislation.
-The State of Vermont developed a WIOA Combined State Plan in 2016, approved by the federal government, to meet the requirements of WIOA, Public Law No. 113-128.
-The Plan includes the four core WIOA programs and the state agency responsible for its oversight:
+General provisions and four Titles comprise WIOA, and each state submits a WIOA state plan that outlines how the titles work individually and in concert as part of a One-Stop system to meet the goals of this federal legislation.
+The State of Vermont developed a WIOA Unified State Plan in 2016, approved by the federal government, to meet the requirements of WIOA, Public Law No. 113-128.
+The current WIOA Combined State Plan covers the period of FY21-FY24 and includes the four core WIOA programs and the state agencies responsible for oversight: